LowriWilliams/LowriWilliams.github.io/content/recent_publication/Adversarial attacks on machine learning cybersecurity defences in industrial control systems/index.md

 publication: 'Journal of Information Security and Applications'
 publication_short: ""

-abstract: The proliferation and application of machine learning-based Intrusion Detection Systems (IDS) have allowed for more flexibility and efficiency in the automated detection of cyber attacks in Industrial Control Systems (ICS).
-However, the introduction of such IDSs has also created an additional attack vector; the learning models may also be subject to cyber attacks, otherwise referred to as Adversarial Machine Learning (AML).
-Such attacks may have severe consequences in ICS systems, as adversaries could potentially bypass the IDS.
-This could lead to delayed attack detection which may result in infrastructure damages, financial loss, and even loss of life.
-This paper explores how adversarial learning can be used to target supervised models by generating adversarial samples using the Jacobian-based Saliency Map attack and exploring classification behaviours.
-The analysis also includes the exploration of how such samples can support the robustness of supervised models using adversarial training.
-An authentic power system dataset was used to support the experiments presented herein.
-Overall, the classification performance of two widely used classifiers, Random Forest and J48, decreased by 6 and 11 percentage points when adversarial samples were present.
-Their performances improved following adversarial training, demonstrating their robustness towards such attacks.
+abstract: This paper explores how adversarial learning can be used to target supervised models by generating adversarial samples using the Jacobian-based Saliency Map attack and exploring classification behaviours.

 # Summary.
 An optional shortened abstract.
 summary: